Reading Time: 10 minutes

 • Reduced energy costs: The more efficient your equipment is, the less fuel it uses–and that means lower operating expenses for you.

-Technological Advances in Dust Collection
+What are Some Technological Advances in Dust Collection?

 Another advancement is baghouse filters, which rely on airflow to draw dust particles into an outer layer of fabric bags.
 These bags are made from synthetic materials such as cellulose or glass fibers.